Babalu2017/baba_cafe/README.md

     -   #### Returning Visitor Goals

         - As a Returning Visitor, I want to find the best way to get in contact with baba cafe.
-[Connect with people](img/tester_stories_screenshots/form.jpg)
+[Contact Us](img/tester_stories_screenshots/form.jpg)

     -   #### Frequent User Goals